zee14913913/replit-credit-pilot/replit.md

 The design system emphasizes clean layouts with bilingual support (English/Chinese).

 **Navigation Structure**:
 The main navigation features 7 core modules aligned with business workflow: DASHBOARD, CREDIT CARDS, SAVINGS, RECEIPTS, LOANS, REPORTS, and ADMIN.

+**Department Separation (CRITICAL)**:
+- **CREDIT CARDS Department**: Manages credit card customers (CHANG CHOON CHOW, CHEOK JUN YOON, etc.).
+All files stored in `credit_card_files/{customer_name}/` with Excel exports, monthly statements, and transaction details.
+- **ACCOUNTING Department** (Future): Reserved exclusively for Acc & Audit professional clients.
+Completely separate from credit card management.
+Files will be stored in `accounting_files/` when implemented.

-The **CREDIT CARDS** page is a central hub for uploading statements, managing suppliers, processing payments, and OCR receipts.
+The **CREDIT CARDS** page is a central hub for uploading statements, managing suppliers, processing payments, OCR receipts, and viewing Excel files.

 ### Technical Implementations
 The backend uses Flask with SQLite and a context manager for database interactions.
 Jinja2 handles server-side rendering, complemented by Bootstrap 5 and Bootstrap Icons for the UI.
 Plotly.js provides client-side data visualization, and PDF.js is used for client-side PDF-to-CSV conversion.
 A robust notification system provides real-time updates.
 The AI system uses a unified client architecture supporting multiple providers (Perplexity primary, OpenAI backup) with automatic failover and environment-based configuration.